Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Simulation Results and Performance Analysis

+Besides, to evaluate the performance of the proposed strategy, statistical simulation results are provided in Fig. \ref{S3} and the following three metrics are considered.
+The coverage rate, entering rate and uniformity represent the proportion of the desired shape, the proportion of the robots that enter the desired shape and distribution uniformity of the robot swarms, respectively.
+The mathematical definitions of the three performance metrics can be found in our previous work \cite{Sun2023NC}, we omit them for brief.
 We conduct 20 statistical simulation experiments with the initial positions of the robot swarms being randomly generated.
-Fig. \ref{S3_2} shows the minimum, maximum, and average values of each metric in statistical simulation results.
+Fig. \ref{S3} B shows the minimum, maximum, and average values of each metric in statistical simulation results.
 Specifically, the coverage rate and entering rate remain 100$\%$ and the uniformity converges to a small value which means the robot swarms are evenly distributed in the desired shape.
 One can see that the convergence time of the algorithm does not increase significantly with the swarm scale increasing, which verifies the efficiency of the proposed methods.
+More additional simulation results can be found in Appendix \ref{additional_simulation} of this article.